pulumi-pequod/pequod-policies/platform-team/README.md

 Go into the Pulumi Cloud UI and udpate policy groups that use the policy pack to use the latest version of the policy pack.

-## Publish the Configuration for the Poliy
+## Publish the Configuration for the Policy
+**DO NOT DO THIS STEP AT THIS TIME**
+Currently working on having the component repos taking care of managing their config so they can push the latest tag and update the policy config that checks for the component version.
+And so the json has to be updated to only manage approved components/resources and not manage the version.

 Evaluate and push the policy config file:
 * `pulumi policy validate-config pequod/platform-team 1.3.0 --config ./platform-team-policy.json`
 * `pulumi policy enable pequod/platform-team 1.3.0 --config ./platform-team-policy.json`